sabeehtaqi/projects/leenoah1/README.md

 Repo: https://github.com/leenoah1/class_project

-* Converted census.gov shapefile to GeoJSON using an online tool.
-* Clipped to watershed with GIS tools

 ## To Do

 These are next steps for the project.

 #### Documentation

-Add content to the README.md in your repo.
+Add the following content to the README.md in your repo.

-1. Add 1 or 2 sentences describing project goals
+1. 1 or 2 sentences describing overall project goals
-2. Provide attribution and links to all data sources (including watershed)
+2. Attribution and links to all data sources (including watershed)
-3. Describe all pre-processing of the data
+3. Extremely brief description of all pre-processing, for example:

+        * Converted census.gov shapefile to GeoJSON using an online tool.
+        * Clipped to watershed with GIS tools

 #### Technical